 You prefer to learn by listening and often recall the words you’ve heard in your mind.
 If you are taking a written test, this tends to slow you down because you are speaking to yourself as you read.
 You use sound rhyme and music in your learning.

 You combine techniques of recording your scripts (like digital and written) and will use those for later reviews.
 When you read content aloud, make it dramatic and varied!
+This is one of the 7 different learning styles that most people do not think of.

 You prefer to be a hands-on learner and most likely love to move around frequently, like athletics, and to build things with your hands.
 Sitting still while studying may be difficult, but writing things down makes it easier to understand.

 You can recognize patterns easily as well as connections between seemingly meaningless content.
 This allows you to classify and group information to help you learn or understand it.
 You work well with numbers and you can perform complex calculations.
+You could argue that this is one of the 7 different learning styles that some people hate the most.

 You communicate well with people, both verbally and non-verbally.
 People listen to you and come to you for advice.
 You are sensitive to their feelings; you listen well and appreciate the viewpoints of others.
 You may enjoy mentoring or counselling others.

-You are more private, introspective and independent.
+You are more private, introspective, and independent.
 You concentrate well and focus your thoughts on the topic of discussion.
 You spend time self-analyzing and assessing your actions and communications.
-You like to spend time alone, have a personal hobby and like travelling away from the beaten path.
+You like to spend time alone, have a personal hobby, and like travelling away from the beaten path.

 Once you know and understand your own learning preference, try expanding the way you learn.
 That enables you to learn in other ways as well… and opens up a whole new world of possibilities!